CSE237SP25/project-zain-xavier-luis-haoting/README.md

 Is there anything that you implemented but doesn't currently work?
 * Admin accounts have to be created within the codebase before you can access them in the menu, because the admin account creation is different from a regular account

+# Iteration 3
+What user stories were completed this iteration?
+* Bank customer is intantly logged in to registered account
+* Bank Customer can review failed withdrawals in a new failed transaction log
+* Bank customer can transfer funds to another account

+Is there anything that you implemented but doesn't currently work?
+* Admin accounts have to be created within the codebase before you can access them in the menu, because the admin account creation is different from a regular account

 # Running Script
 What commands are needed to compile and run your code from the command line (please provide a script that users can run to launch your program)?